ecsx-framework/ECSx/guides/tutorial/web_frontend_liveview.md

 Now we'll update our LiveView to use a new `@loading` assign which is initially set to `true`, then set to `false` after the ship is spawned and the data is loaded for the first time.

+Replace both the current `mount` and `handle_info` functions with the below functions, and replace the existing `render` function with the new `render` function below

 ```elixir
 defmodule ShipWeb.GameLive do
   ...